ablaom/MLJTuning.jl/README.md

 *range* object.

-- Recall that in MLJ a *model* is an object storing the hyperparameters of some learning algorithm indicated the model type name (e.g., `DecisionTreeRegressor`).
+- Recall that in MLJ a *model* is an object storing the hyperparameters of some learning algorithm indicated by the model type name (e.g., `DecisionTreeRegressor`).
 Models do not store learned parameters.